contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 A [*CDAArray*][5] contains a list of [*CDAResource*][6] objects whose concrete type depends on the query.
 In this case, the *items* property will contain a list of [*CDAEntry*][7] objects.

-Each *CDAEntry* has a *fields* property, containing the values for Fields defined in the content model.
-To decouple your app from Contentful, you can register custom subclasses for Content Types, like this:
+Each *CDAEntry* has a *fields* property, containing the values for fields defined in the content model.
+To decouple your app from Contentful, you can register custom subclasses for content types, like this:

 ~~~ objc
 [sharedClient registerClass:[BBUPlace class] forContentTypeWithIdentifier:@"3hEsRfcKgMGSaiocGQaqCo"];